jmorris335/ConstraintHg/docs/source/constrainthg_intro.rst

 Edges
 -----

 Each edge in a constraint hypergraph maps the values of its source set to the value of its target node.
 Mathematically this is just function mapping, though you can think of it as assigning a value of a node to every ordered pair of another set of variables.
-For example, given nodes :math:`A, B \coloneq \lbrace 1, 2 \rbrace`, and :math:`C \coloneq \lbrace -1, 0, 1 \rbrace`, we could define a hyperedge such that:
+For example, given nodes :math:`A, B := \lbrace 1, 2 \rbrace`, and :math:`C := \lbrace -1, 0, 1 \rbrace`, we could define a hyperedge such that:

 ======  ======  ======
  **A**   **B**   **C**